Holiday... HD // 2009 from Techo on Vimeo.

 In my quest to establish some kind of order to the generations, I have had a few wondrous glimpses into the games history can play.
 When I asked my grandfather his middle name, he could only tell me it was Caton, but he was unsure how it was even spelled or from where the name originated.
 He had heard (though he couldn't be sure) that his great-grandmother's maiden name was Caton.
 His father didn't seem to have a middle name but his grandfather's middle initial was C, which I came to believe was also Caton.

 Last week, I learned the reason for this particular family tradition.
 A large pioneer family in 1840s.
 A primitive cabin above a nearby stream.
 Nine children, which as crazy as that sounds today was just a bit more than average back then.
 Upon the birth of that ninth child, tragedy strikes and the mother dies in childbirth.
-Still worse, a few months later, the father also dies, l106eaving behind an orphaned family.
+Still worse, a few months later, the father also dies, leaving behind an orphaned family.
 The deceased mother's older brother, Solomon Caton, his wife, Martha, and his older sister, Mary, adopt the entire family.
 Where would they have gone?
 And so, for their lives, they took the Caton name as their own.
 Perhaps it was a sign of thankfulness for that great act of compassion.
 After all, how many of us would welcome into our homes, nine new and permanent faces?

 Sometimes you learn something, perhaps a footnote only, that changes your perspective.
 For instance, it is 1761.
 A hunting party, headed by one of my mother's remote relatives, wanders through the rich unexplored forests of North Carolina and Virginia, naming the rivers, mountains and peaks they encounter.
 To their surprise, they come across a long abandoned camp of a fellow explorer.
 On a nearby beech tree is carved his name, Ambrose Powell.
 From this, they named the mountain, the river and the valley after the explorer that had come before them but whom they had never met.